dotnet/csharplang/meetings/working-groups/collection-literals/Core-interface-target-type-proposal.md

     - Importantly, both of the above are possible, and we could even do one, then migrate to the other over different releases.
 Because all that user could could ever know about is the target-interface type, there would be no source, binary, or runtime breaking changes here.
 This means that in C# 12 we could use a compiler-synthesized type.
 But also then migrate over to a BCL api if the BCL would like to own a canonical API for this purpose.

+    - Also, we have enormous flexibility here in terms of what does happen.
+For example, if the compiler synthesizes types, it could choose a handful to make extremely efficient (for example, for expression of size <8), and then fallback to a single type that handled the rest of the cases.
+These approaches could change over time based on data (similar to how we've adapted how we emit switch statements/expressions, and hashing).

 2. For a target-type of `ICollection<T>/IList<T>`, we would state the same thing.
 That no type was guaranteed, but you would be certain to get an good implementation that supported mutation.
 In practice though, we would be *highly* likely to just default this to `List<T>` as it would satisfy these requirements, while being an excellent implementation that is already heavily optimized for the flexible cases these interfaces would need.
+This would also lower the burden on the compiler side in terms of codegen and complexity.

 Effectively, this *intentionally* bifurcates the interfaces into two important categories.
 The 'read only' interfaces, which support no mutation, and the 'mutable interfaces' which do.
 Our feeling is that for the latter, there is no real better choice than `List<T>`.
 It is the 'bread and butter' type the BCL has for this purpose that the entire ecosystem understands and feels comfortable with.
 For the domain of mutable-sequences, it is extremely good and does its job well.